- What is it?

 Zoledronic acid (Reclast)

-Reclast has recently been approved by the FDA to prevent postmenopausal osteoporosis for two years with a single dose.
-A once-yearly infusion of Reclast was approved in 2007 to treat postmenopausal osteoporosis, and the 2009 approval allows it to also be used to prevent onset of osteoporosis in postmenopausal women with low bone mass.
-Reclast works by strengthening bones and protecting against osteoporosis-related fractures, including those of the spine and hip.
-A study published in the New England Journal of Medicine found that Reclast reduced hip fractures by 41 percent and spine fractures by 70 percent.
+A once-yearly infusion of Reclast was approved in 2007 to treat postmenopausal osteoporosis, and a 2009 approval allows it to also be used to prevent onset of osteoporosis in postmenopausal women with low bone mass.
+Reclast is another bisphosphonate medication that works by strengthening bones and protecting against osteoporosis-related fractures, including those of the spine and hip.
+In one major study, zoledronic acid reduced risk of hip fractures by 41 percent and spine fractures by 70 percent.
 Reclast is given only once a year or once every two years (depending on the diagnosis) as a 15-minute intravenous infusion.
 Side effects include transient fever, muscle pain, pain in the bones or joints, flu-like symptoms and headache.
-These symptoms usually set in within the first three days of receiving Reclast and generally go away within three to four days.
+When these symptoms occur, they usually start within the first three days of receiving Reclast and generally go away within three to four days.

 A form of parathyroid hormone, this is the first medication that stimulates bone formation instead of slowing the breakdown of bone.
 It is approved for postmenopausal women and for men at high risk for fractures.
-It increases bone mineral density and reduces fractures in postmenopausal women.
+It increases bone mineral density and reduces spinal fractures and other fractures.
 The drug is administered by injection once a day (for up to 24 months).
 Side effects may include nausea, dizziness and leg cramps.

 This injectable treatment, approved by the FDA in 2010, is a fully human monoclonal antibody.
 It offers another option for postmenopausal women with osteoporosis who are at high risk for fracture.
-It works to decrease the destruction of bone and increase bone mass and strength.
+It works to decrease the destruction of bone and increase bone mass and strength, and it decreases the risk of spine, hip, and other fractures.
 An injection is recommended every six months.
 Side effects may include back pain, pain in the extremities, musculoskeletal pain, high cholesterol levels and urinary bladder infections.
 Serious adverse reactions include low calcium levels in the blood, serious infections and skin reactions such as dermatitis, rashes and eczema.
-Denosumab causes significant suppression of bone turnover, which may contribute to the occurrence of atypical fractures, slow fracture healing and osteonecrosis of the jaw (ONJ), a severe bone disease affecting the jaw.

-The risk of hip fracture is a much more serious threat to women with osteoporosis.
+It is important to recognize that ONJ and atypical fractures are uncommon, and that the risk of a typical hip fracture is a much more serious threat to women with osteoporosis.
 Talk to your health care provider about the benefits and risks of taking osteoporosis medication, and discuss what treatment and prevention options are best for you, with your health history in mind.

 Preventing Falls Is Key

-Falls due to weakness are one of the most common causes of hip, wrist and vertebral fracture in people over age 60.
+Falls are one of the most common causes of hip, wrist and vertebral fracture in people over age 60.

 Environmental hazards, such as slippery floors or loose carpeting, can increase your risk for falls.
 Physical issues such as impaired vision and/or balance; chronic diseases that impair mental or physical functioning; and certain medications may also put you at risk.